 You can also make similar upgrades to your doors to help reduce drafts and maintain desirable temperatures.

 “It used to be all doors were wood, which is not a very efficient material.
 Old doors would lose a lot of heat,” Hughes explained.
 “Newer doors, some of which are made of metal or fiberglass that looks like wood, have insulation inside that almost makes them like a cooler you would take to the beach.
 It cuts down on radiant heat quite a lot.”

 Invest in a Dual-flush Toilet

 You’ve probably already seen those new toilets with two buttons for different flush strengths at various public places, including shopping malls and universities.
 But did you know those dual-flush toilets are also available for private homes?
 They’re the most recent offering in water-efficient plumbing.

 “Toilets are a major fixture that uses water.
 Prior to 1990, most toilets were manufactured to use 3.5 gallons per flush.
 Then, they converted to 1.6-gallon flushes.
 A couple of years ago, they came out with new dual-flush toilets that give you the option for 1.1-gallon flush,” said Stigner.

 Dual-flush toilets conserve water and ultimately help you avoid flushing your hard-earned money down the drain.

-There’s no universal solution to improving the efficiency of a home.
+There’s no one-size-fits-all solution to improving the efficiency of a home.
 Consider which options make the most sense for you at this moment, then make the best investments to yield years of savings down the road.